KristiKovacs/ForFun/README.md

-# Learning Python3
+# Learning a medley of things

-Files I've created to practice advancing in coding
+Files I've created to practice programming